-Before developing a social media strategy there is one golden rule businesses must maintain – remember you are entering a conversation.
+Before developing a social media strategy, there is one golden rule businesses must maintain – remember you are entering a conversation.
 That is how the customer will view it and if they feel they are not being listened to, it will tarnish your efforts immediately.
-Providing the right tone is used, companies can benefit in a number of different ways.
+Providing the right tone is used, companies can benefit in several different ways.

 Similarly, companies need to consider the voice they are using when in conversation.
 If a brand is aimed at a particular age group then they need to be spoken to in a manner familiar to them.
 Courtesy is also important and an apology can often turn around a bad situation – even if the company doesn’t feel it is entirely warranted.